 Managing your open incidents in the Alert Logic® console for Alert Logic Essentials, Professional, or Enterprise customers within the navigation menu () at Respond > Incidents, and for Alert Logic Cloud Defender or Threat Manager customers at Incidents - is an important part of maintaining a secure environment for your company.
 The Incident Console is your hub for all things incident management.
-As such, we suggest that you make yourself acquainted with our Incident Console Features knowledge base article.

 Once you understand the tool that you will use to manage your incidents, you should be familiar with the workflow built into the Incident Console to work on your incidents, which we recommend that you utilize.
 All generated incidents start in the Open incidents list.
 Work your open incidents.
 If you have not completed remediation of an incident and want to put it on hold and come back to it, you can move it to the Snoozed incident list.
 When you have completely remediated the incident, moved it to the Closed incident list.

 The following article provides best practice suggestions on how to most effectively work your incidents to manage and ultimately remediate all your open incidents.

 Alert Logic recommends that you spend some time reviewing your open incidents every day.
 The goal is to maintain an empty Open incident list, which means that you should work all of your incidents, and often.
 Of course, some incidents are more important than others - hence the assigned security levels.
 See the Review Critical and High Threat Incidents First section below for suggestions on working your incidents by severity level.

 Alert Logic recommends that you handle incidents in the order of their severity, with critical and high severity incidents being managed first.
 Utilize the Organize by Threat Level option at the top of your incident list to sort your incidents from highest threat to lowest.